HarshCasper/Rotten-Scripts/Python/Codechef_Problem_Scrapper/README.md

 ## Codechef Problem Scrapper

-This script takes a problem code from the user and fetches the related problem from the codechef website and stores the problem in a pdf.
+This script takes a problem code from the user and fetches the related problem from the codechef website and stores the problem statement in a text file.

 ### How to use this script?